KrystianKjjk/CodersCamp2020.Project.FullStack-Node-React.OrganizationApp/README.md

 - **Frontend** folder containing the client-side part of the application

 ## Application functionalities
-Functionalities marked in **bold** are available in the frontend application, not-bolded ones have only backend functionalities.
+Functionalities marked in **bold** are available in the frontend application, not-bolded exist as backend functionalities.
 - For Coders Camp organizers
     - **managing the course participants**
     - **grouping the users with mentors**
     - **having an overview of users progress**
-    - **sharing the learning materials with the participants**
+    - sharing the learning materials with the participants
 - For Coders Camp mentors
     - having an overview of group progress
     - **private sharing the grades with group members**